 (ii) Representatives of Scrive resellers’ customers: representatives of Scrive resellers’ customers with an individual admin or user account registered in Scrive eSign subject to a valid sub-license agreement with an authorized reseller of Scrive eSign.

 Representatives of Scrive resellers’ customers may initiate Scrive eSign workflows, receive invitations to take part in Scrive eSign workflows initiated by a third party, and retain their documents in their e-archive within Scrive eSign.

 Scrive is a subprocessor of the Scrive reseller who in turn processes personal data on behalf of their customer.
 Scrive may contact representatives of Scrive resellers’ customers through Scrive eSign or through a representative, via phone or email in order to give updates on our products, services or concerning other account related issues.

-The legal basis to process Scrive reseller customer representatives’ personal data is to provide the services under the Scrive eSign Sub-License Agreement between us and the reseller.
+The legal basis to process Scrive reseller customer representatives’ personal data is to provide the services under an agreement between Scrive and the reseller.

 (iii) Private account holders: individuals that have opted in for a limited, cost-free account in Scrive eSign.